englekk/handbook-docs/Uno/03 - Working with foreign code.md

 ## Out/ref parameters

 Out and ref parameters are supported in foreign Objective-C functions.
-The Objective-C type for such a parameter is a pointer to the Objective-C type of the parameter according to the ordinary rules.
+The Objective-C type for such a parameter is a pointer to the Objective-C type of the parameter according the @(ForeignObjCTypeTable:rules for Objective-C/Uno type conversion).

 The following two examples show how it works: